duckdb/pg_duckdb/README.md

 CREATE EXTENSION pg_duckdb;
 ```

-**IMPORTANT:** Once loaded you can use DuckDB execution by running `SET duckdb.execution TO true`.
-This is _opt-in_ to avoid breaking existing queries.
-To avoid doing that for every session, you can configure it for a certain user by doing `ALTER USER my_analytics_user SET duckdb.execution TO true`.
+**IMPORTANT:** DuckDB execution is usually enabled automatically when needed.
+It's enabled whenever you use DuckDB functions (such as `read_csv`), when you query DuckDB tables, and when running `COPY table TO 's3://...'`.
+However, if you want queries which only touch Postgres tables to use DuckDB execution you need to run `SET duckdb.force_execution TO true`'.
+This feature is _opt-in_ to avoid breaking existing queries.
+To avoid doing that for every session, you can configure it for a certain user by doing `ALTER USER my_analytics_user SET duckdb.force_execution TO true`.

 ## Features

 - `SELECT` queries executed by the DuckDB engine can directly read Postgres tables.
+(If you only query Postgres tables you need to run `SET duckdb.force_execution TO true`, see the **IMPORTANT** section above for details)
 	- Able to read [data types](https://www.postgresql.org/docs/current/datatype.html) that exist in both Postgres and DuckDB.
 The following data types are supported: numeric, character, binary, date/time, boolean, uuid, json, and arrays.
 	- If DuckDB cannot support the query for any reason, execution falls back to Postgres.
 - Read parquet and CSV files from object storage (AWS S3, Cloudflare R2, or Google GCS).